Installing the Server

 adb push busybox-arm64-v8a /data/local/tmp

-Once done, enter adb shell, run su to switch to the root user, and then execute the following commands:
+Once done, enter adb shell.
+If the device has root privileges, first run su to switch to the root identity; otherwise, use the current shell identity to execute the following commands:

 chmod 755 /data/local/tmp/busybox-arm64-v8a